-Gallery forest is found in relic patches in the upper (freshwater) reaches of the bolongs.
-These relic forest patches are comparable in composition and structure to the Fathala forest within the adjacent Delta du Saloum National Park with the most abundant woody species being Anthostema senegalensis and Dialium guineense (c,f Lykke.
-1994).
-Other notable species include Khaya senegalensis, Detarium guineese, Alchorea cordifolia and Afzelia africana.
-The forest on the Duniajoe Bolong is quite degraded through a combination of clearance of the understorey for rice cultivation, selective felling and fire damage.
+Relic patches of gallery forest can be found in the upper freshwater reaches of the bolongs.
+These forest patches resemble the Fathala forest in the adjacent Delta du Saloum National Park in terms of composition and structure.
+The most abundant woody species in these patches include Anthostema senegalensis and Dialium guineense.
+Other notable species found in these gallery forests are Khaya senegalensis, Detarium guineense, Alchorea cordifolia, and Afzelia africana.
+However, the forest on the Duniajoe Bolong has suffered degradation due to activities such as clearance for rice cultivation, selective felling, and fire damage.

 Dry Woodland and Wooded Grassland

-36 Woodland is defined as having a canopy cover of more than 40% and reaching a height greater than 8m, while wooded grassland has a canopy of 10-40%.
-[Within Niumi National Park land elevated above the seasonally flooded areas and valley bottoms falls within one or the other of these categories with the exception of some cleared agriculture land.]
+Woodland is characterized by a canopy cover of more than 40% and a height greater than 8 meters, while wooded grassland has a canopy cover of 10-40%.
+Within Niumi National Park, elevated land above the seasonally flooded areas and valley bottoms falls into one of these categories, except for some cleared agricultural land.

-The understorey in both woodland and grassed woodland is dominated by the grass Andropogon gayanus which reaches heights of over 2m.
-Other grasses which occur include Echinochloa colona and Chloris spp.
+The understorey in both woodland and wooded grassland is dominated by the grass Andropogon gayanus, which can reach heights of over 2 meters.
+Other grass species that occur include Echinochloa colona and Chloris spp.

-On the Island of Jinack and the sandier soils immediately east of the Niji Bolong, the woodland has a higher incidence of Parinari macrophylla, Ficus spp and Tamarindus indica.
-Maytenus senegalensis is common in this woodland type.
+On Jinack Island and the sandier soils immediately east of the Niji Bolong, the woodland exhibits a higher presence of species such as Parinari macrophylla, Ficus spp, and Tamarindus indica.
+Maytenus senegalensis is also common in this type of woodland.